Yunnan: Politics

-Governors of Yunnan: The Governor is the second highest office in Yunnan, after the Secretary of the CCP Yunnan Committee.
+The Yunnan Provincial Committee of the Chinese Communist Party (CCP) is the province's top authority.
+The secretary of the CCP Yunnan Committee is the highest ranking and most important position in Yunnan.
+The Governor is the second highest office in Yunnan, after the Secretary of the CCP Yunnan Committee.
 The Governor, who is elected by the Yunnan Provincial People's Congress, is responsible for all economic, environmental, political, personnel and foreign affairs issues concerning Yunnan.